PreciousChicken/blog/content/posts/apollo-server-docker-container.md

 ## Create the GraphQL server, schema et al

-Not good practice to put everything into the same file, but as this is a handrail only create a file named *index.js* and copy / paste the below:
+Not good practice to put everything into the same file, but as this is a demo only create a file named *index.js* and copy / paste the below:

 ```javascript
 const { ApolloServer, gql } = require('apollo-server');